kaoh/globalplatform/gpshell/README.md

 ## Debug Output

 If you experience problems a DEBUG output is helpful.
 The variable `GLOBALPLATFORM_DEBUG=1` in the environment must be set.
-The logfile can be set with `GLOBALPLATFORM_LOGFILE=<file>`.
+The log file can be set with `GLOBALPLATFORM_LOGFILE=<file>`.
 Under Windows by default `C:\Temp\GlobalPlatform.log` is chosen.
-The log file must be writable for the user.
+The log file must be writeable for the user.
 Under Unix systems if syslog is available it will be used by default.
  The default log file under Unix systems is `/tmp/GlobalPlatform.log` if syslog is not available or cannot be written by the user.
 If you don't have access to the syslog or don't want to use it you can still set the
 `GLOBALPLATFORM_LOGFILE` manually.
 Keep in mind that the debugging output may contain sensitive information, e.g. keys!